NikolaT24/Geometry/README.md

 ---

 💡 **Advanced geometry, homogeneous coordinates, and transformations**
-📘 Academic material structured and beautifully typeset with LaTeX
+📘 Academic material in bulgarian structured and beautifully typeset with LaTeX

 </div>